 Other factors have been shown to increase your risk of getting diabetic nephropathy, such as:

 - developing type 1 diabetes before you are 20 years old

-The early stages of kidney damage are often unnoticeable.
-This means they are not detected.
+The early stages of kidney damage often do not cause noticeable symptoms.
 You may not experience any symptoms until your kidney disease progresses to ESRD.